michaelmcroskey/OSProject4/README.md

 ## Usage
 1. Edit `Config.txt`, `Search.txt`, and/or `Sites.txt` accordingly to configure options for number of threads, fetch period, URLs to parse, and search terms.
 See File Requirements below.
 1. Run `$ make` to build the executables.
 2. Run `$ site-tester Config.txt` to begin fetching/parsing URLs.
+The program will display to stdout each thread's actions.
 4. After the first period, `site-tester` will output `1.csv`, `2.csv`, and so on in the current directory.
-You can view the word counts for various sites
+You can view the word counts for various sites.
 5. To end the run, `CTRL-C` in the command line.
 5. Run `$ make clean` to delete `*.csv` files and executables.